haavas/Euro2021/content/home/rules.md

 * Points are _deducted_ for any deviance between the predicted and observed scores.
 As usual in the Social Sciences, we square the deviance.
 If the first game is predicted a 2-0 Turkey victory over Italy but ends in a 4-1 Turkish victory, then 25 points are awarded for the correct outcome, before (4-2)<sup>2</sup>=2<sup>2</sup>=4 and (1-0)<sup>2</sup>=1<sup>2</sup>=1 points are deducted for slightly missing the correct result.
 In the end, 25 - 4 - 1 = 20 points are awarded.

 * Points are earned in the the knockout round for guessing the correct teams in each of the knockout stages.
 25 points are awarded for each correct team, and a bonus 5 points if the team appears on the correct spot in the playoff schedule.
+Correctly guessing both teams in a knockout game will thus give (25 + 5) * 2 = 60 points.
+With 15 knockout games, the total points available is 900.

 * Finally, 200 points are awarded for correctly guessing the winner of the Euro2021 cup.

-The theoretical top score is therefore 2000 points.
+The theoretical top score is therefore 2450 points.

 # Changes from 2018